glutanimate/popup-dictionary/README.md

-## Mouseover Dictionary Add-on for Anki
+## Popup Dictionary Add-on for Anki

 This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
 It provides the ability to quickly draw up related facts on words or phrases, just by double-clicking on them.